Residue sums for superconformal indices: Case study: Macdonald index of N=4 SU(2) SYM

-similar to how the zero-modes $\mu_{\pm}$ act freely in the HL chiral ring \eqref{eq:HL-chiral-ring-solved}.
+to be free in the ring of operators in the Macdonald sector, similar to how the zero-modes $\mu_{\pm}$ act freely in the HL chiral ring \eqref{eq:HL-chiral-ring-solved}.
 Furthermore, the only independent product among the zero-mode generators excluding $\mu_{\pm}$ can be taken to be $\omega_-\tilde{\omega}_+$.
 Any other product can be expressed in terms of $\omega_-\tilde{\omega}_+$, products involving $\mu_{\pm}$, and/or conformal descendants.

 Let us now see to what extent this structure is reflected in our expressions for the Macdonald index.
 We first note the overall $(tv^{\pm2};q)_{\infty}$ factors in the denominator of all three expressions in \eqref{eq:ressum-mcd-index-su2-n=4-2}.
-Such factors are precisely explained by a free action of the (multi-particled) bosonic generators in \eqref{eq:bos-gens-mcd} in the Macdonald sector.
+Such factors are precisely explained by a free action of the (multi-particled) bosonic generators in \eqref{eq:bos-gens-mcd}.
 Continuing with just the first line of \eqref{eq:ressum-mcd-index-su2-n=4-2}, the full prefactor can be interpreted as the index of a freely generated ring by the above bosonic generators and additional fermionic generators\footnote{Due to the symmetry of the Macdonald index under $v\leftrightarrow v^{-1}$, an alternative set of fermionic generators would be given by $\left\lbrace\partial^{l_1}\omega_+ ,\,\partial^{l_2}\tilde{\omega}_- \right\rbrace$.}